 In addition the J&IP help to maintain an appropriate level of judging at all Society supported shows.

 The Wool Group

-Wool is such an important element of our breed that a Wool group was written into our Constitution.
-The Committee appoints a Group to be responsible for all matters relating to Wool within the Society: the Shetland Sheep Society Wool Group (SSSWG).
+Wool is such an important element of our breed that a Wool group was written into our Byelaws.
+The Board appoints a Group to be responsible for all matters relating to Wool within the Society: the Shetland Sheep Society Wool Group (SSSWG).